J4FSec/In0ri/README.md

 ## Usage

-There's two ways to deploy In0ri:
+There's two ways to deploy and using In0ri:
 * Running off crontab by periodically visiting the url.
 * Internal agent running off the web server